-- a) not have undergone further production or any other operation outside the EU/Canada (other than unloading, - b) remain under customs control while outside the EU/Canada
+- a) not have undergone further production or any other operation outside the EU/ Canada (other than unloading, - b) remain under customs control while outside the EU/Canada

-These requirements mean the negotiation of modern Rules of Origin that can cope with these complexities is an important priority.
+These requirements mean the negotiation of modern Rules of Origin that take into account the unprecedented nature of this negotiation and the highly integrated nature of UK and EU manufacturing, and can cope with these complexities is an important priority.
 If the Rules of Origin regime does not work for business, companies will face tariffs on their goods.
 This may put UK firms at risk of being excluded from global supply chains.
 Zero must mean zero.